SGD Help: Gene Ontology (GO)

 - Microarray Data and GO

 The objective of GO is to provide controlled vocabularies for the description of the molecular function, biological process, and cellular component of gene products.
 The name and definition for each GO term and the parent-child relationships between terms are defined by the members of the GO Consortium.
 This combination of a controlled vocabulary of defined terms with a structure of relationships between items is referred to as an ontology.
-See the GO Consortium's An Introduction to the Gene Ontology for a basic introduction to the Gene Ontologies.
+See the GO Consortium's About the GO for a basic introduction to the Gene Ontologies.

 This diagram shows a small portion of the Biological Process ontology.
 Terms at the top represent broader, more general concepts, while terms lower down represent more specific concepts.
 When referring to the structure between terms, a term that has terms below it is referred to as a parent term, while those terms below it are referred to as child terms.
 Note that each term will be a parent with respect to the terms below it and a child with respect to terms above it.
 There are two different relationship types between terms: is_a and part_of.
 Note that the Gene Ontologies themselves contain only information about terms in the ontology and their relationships to other terms.
 They do not contain gene products of any specific organism.